Cattery Stay - What Is Best For My Cat?

 - What do I need to do if I hire a cat sitter?

 You know your cat better than anyone.
 Change can leave your cat feeling less than content, particularly changes of environment.
-Generally, boarding is less appealing than employing a cat sitter, as everything they know around them changes.
+Generally, a cattery is less appealing than employing a cat sitter, as everything they know around them changes.

 By making the right choices for your cat while you’re away you’ll be able to relax and enjoy your holiday.
 And remember, part of any good holiday is the joy of returning home to see your beloved cat, who will be over the moon to see you.